Analysis of Semi-Supervised Learning on Hypergraphs: Main results

+by a density reweighting (see Remark~\ref{rem:weights} for how the hyperedge weights encode locality and hence determine the density-dependent smoothing profile).
+Moreover, the resulting well-/ill-posedness condition on \(\varepsilon_n\) is exactly the same as in~\cite[Theorem~2.1]{Slepcev}, now in the hypergraph context.

-Similarly to \cite[Remark 3.1]{weihs2023consistency}, the above-mentioned bounds also imply that $p > d$ and we recover an intuition stemming from Sobolev spaces.
+Similarly to \cite[Remark 3.1]{weihs2023consistency}, the thresholds in Theorem \ref{thm:main} also imply that we recover an intuition stemming from Sobolev spaces.
 Indeed, in the continuum, our functions in $\Wkp{1}{p}(\Omega)$ must be at least continuous in order to satisfy pointwise constraints, i.e. be in the well-posed case: by Sobolev inequalities, this can only the case whenever $p > d$.
 Our results show that this condition is necessary but not sufficient as $\eps_n$ also has to satisfy an upper bound.
 We also note that in practice, the condition $p > d$ often leads to $p \geq 3$, which satisfies the requirements for pointwise convergence in Theorem~\ref{thm:pointwiseConsistency}.

 For the ill-posed case, we note that minimizers of $(\cS\cG)_{\infty}^{(q,p)}$ are constants and therefore, for large $n$, we expect our discrete minimizers to be almost constant with spikes at the known labels (this is observed for $q=1$ in \cite{10.5555/2984093.2984243,elalaoui16}).
 The labelling problem relying on the thresholding of our minimizers is therefore rendered nonsensical, hence our denomination of ill-posed.
 The case $p \leq d$ is also covered by our characterization of our ill-posed case (see \cite[Remark 3.3]{weihs2023consistency}), linking our results back to the Sobolev embedding intuition.